jagol/BA_Thesis/find_topic.md

 ### NodeToVec for Ontology Matching

 Idea: Create a domain neutral ontology integration tool.
 Use [NodeToVec](https://cs.stanford.edu/~jure/pubs/node2vec-kdd16.pdf) as a way to match concepts/nodes in the ontologies.
-Combine this tecnique with other methods such as Leveshtein, PathSimilarity???, etc.
+Combine this technique with other methods such as Leveshtein, PathSimilarity???, etc.

 Focus on: How much does NodeToVec help in matching concepts/nodes from two ontologies.